How to get a notification when a task is completed in Windows 10

 The fields you need to change are quite self-explanatory.
 [Notification Title] and [Notification Message] are simple texts with braces or absent words that you will put whatever words you want.
 They can be written either in Greek or English.
 The result is a Command prompt window that writes the following:

-[alert duration] sets, in seconds, the time which will keep the Command Prompt window open until it closes automatically.
+[Timeout] sets, in seconds, the amount of time that the Command Prompt window will remain open until it is automatically shut down.
 You can also close it by pressing any key.

 Step 7.
-Press the OK button to save it you.
+Press the OK button to save your change.

 If for some reason you do not want the window to close by itself and instead you only want to close it manually, then instead of / C write / K and skip & ECHO. & ECHO. & TIMEOUT [alert duration].
 That is: